Transforming the Educational System Through Technology: Big Idea, Challenges, and Things to Do

 - Find the right partner for your venture.
 My partnership with Deji works because we do challenge each other, we respect each other’s opinions, and our strengths complement each other well.

-If you have your big idea in edtech and looking for a right partner to take care of the performance management software development, Romexsoft team would be delighted to help you and work out an elegant, efficient and innovative solution to transform the educational space.
+If you have your big idea in edtech and looking for the right partner to take care of the performance management software development, Romexsoft team would be delighted to help you and work out an elegant, efficient and innovative solution to transform the educational space.